rubyforgood/human-essentials/docs/user_guide/bank/exports.md

 ### Navigating to export distributions
 Click "Distributions" in the left hand menu.
 Click the "Export Distributions" button.
 ### Filtering the distributions export
-The distributions export shows the same distributions as are in the main distributions page, and the filtering works the same way.
+The Distributions export shows the same Distributions as are in the main Distributions page, and the filtering works the same way.
 Before clicking the export button, you can filter by any of:
 - date range (we recommend you use the calendar-style selection rather than typing it in, as the format is a bit fussy.)
-- item
+- Item
-- item category
+- Item Category
-- partner
+- Partner
-- source inventory (i.e. storage location)
+- source inventory (i.e. Storage Location)
 - status (i.e. scheduled or complete)

 Specify the filtration you want, then click "filter".